MitraSura/Aravos/README.md

 In addition to my ongoing work on the pet care app, I am also studying for the CEH and CISSP exams.
 These certifications are important to me as they will provide me with a deeper understanding of the cybersecurity field and validate my knowledge and skills.

+## Fun Fact About Me

+In my free time, I enjoy expressing my creativity through sketching, and I also love to unwind with a good book from time to time.

 ## Get in Touch

 I am always interested in connecting with like-minded individuals in the cybersecurity community.
-If you have any questions or just want to say hello, feel free to reach out to me through my email (`sura.mitraa@gmail.com`) or [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile-here/).
+If you have any questions or just want to say hello, feel free to reach out to me through my email (`sura.mitraa@gmail.com`) or [LinkedIn](https://www.linkedin.com/in/mitra-sura-a38bb6244/).

 Thank you for visiting my Github page, and I look forward to connecting with you!